-Note: Codes in brackets are the mapped SDG targets.
-Purple Negative impacts: Green Positive imp

-- 1 The second appende and a second a second and a second a second - 16 out of 44 COVID-hit targets followed a progressive trend in the pre-pandemix time, and the negative shock will slow weaken their synergies with other associated areas including imager and malkutritism.
-Some improvements in the areas of the emioritment are temporary (result of the economic dowdown).
-Forsitive shocks on innovation will accelerate its development and tender dimpact will storegistion synorgies for particle shocks on innovation will accelerate its development and development and storegist empiots will storegistion synorgies for - Positive shock on inneration will accelerate its development and derived impacts will strongthon synergies for example in improving approach parity in education.
-EVUID in targets with pre-existing represive renais (for example healthcare coverage) will interstify development drag in other interlined areas (such as sace) protection).
-Major concern resided to the derived impacts are in the SUGs related to health, economic, growth, SMEs, inequalities and environment-related targets.
+- 16 out of 44 COVID-hit targets followed a progressive trend in the pre-pandemic time, and the negative shock will also weeken their synergies with other associated areas including hunger and malkutritions.
+Some improvements in the area of the environment are temporary (would of the economic slowdown).
+Postitive shocks on innovation will accelerate its development and service impacts will strengthen springles for

+- Positive shocks an innevation will accelerate its development and derived impacts will strengthon synergies for example in improving guarder parity in education greatestive remains (for example healthcare coverage) will intensify development drig in other interlinked areas (such as social protection).

+Major concern related to the dedired impacts are in the SDGs related to health, occenamic, growth, SMEs, inequalities and environment-related targets.

-Major COVID-19 measures are identified and mapped Impacts of COVID-19 measures on achieving SDGs in with the SDG targets Bangladesh The COVID-related policy measures adopted and planned by Bangladesh and the Republic of Korea are identified by reviewing Bangladesh Republic of Karea ---ng several sources: - ADB (2020); IISD et al. (2020); IMF (2020); KPMG (2020).
-20 SDG targets were mapped with COVID-19 measures 12 targets followed progressive trendlin pre-pandemic time [poverty reduction, ending hunger etc.].
-Stimulating the progress in these targets may strengthen the adding synergistic affacts in other areas especially in the social dimension (besits), basis services etc.).
-The mapping of the measures with SDGs is done by the authors.
-4 largets were in regressive trends (healthcare, renewables etc.).
-The countermeasures can help mitigate their cidisting trade-offs or development drags especially in the social and economic dimensions.
-Major focus: Livelihi Major focus: Korea New Deol, offer a vision for a sustainable future However, the environmental aspects are largely absent in Bangladesh's COVID measures.
-Accelerating the progress in the mapped targets may intensify some of the existing trade-offs with environmental SDGs and descriptions biodiversity and ecosystems.
-Impacts of COVID-19 measures on achieving SDGs in the Rep. of Korea Implications for building long-term resilience and sustainability COVID-19 exposed the vulnerability of individuals, communities, societies, and many global systems such as the global value chains Growing call for building back better with enhanced resilience and sustainability Our interlinkage analysis demonstrates the significance of resilience building · For example, the poor and marginalised in both countries are vulnerable to the crisis teampoint of the poor were directly hit by derived impacts: heat of damage, dirupted agricultural production and food inscurity, school dropouts, interrupted basis services, or losing jobs and incomes.
-The caurity's inadequate social protection system exacerbates the compounding effects of poverty). - 43 SDG targets were mapped with COVID-19 measures 16 targets followed progressive trend in pre-pandemic time (for example, renewable energy, resource efficiency etc.).
-Simulating the progress in these targets may strengthen the existing vancegistic effects in other areas expecially in the productive sectors, health, and basic services.
-This will also internafy trade-off between some largets such as renewable energy and economic growth) In the Republic of Korea, the existing regressive trend in poverty elimination will be worsened due to the hit by COVID-19 and through derived impacts: damaged healthcare system, educati interruption, and contracted economic growth.
-B targets were in regressive trends (healthcare, SMEs etc.).
-The countermeasures can help mitigate th trade-offs or development drags especially in health and productive sectors like agriculture and index COVID-19 crisis suggests that governmental plans and recovery policies should include resilience building to enhance the preparedness for future erises, such as those induced by dimate change.
-The Korean New Deal appears to provide a broader, longer-term framework incorporating resilience building, particularly for building environmental resilience.
-Some of the measures such as tax reduction may negatively impact government revenue and fiscal stability, which can weaken existing synergies in areas related to public investment, macroeconomic stability and assistance to developing countries. proted Strawbatellay Centre, 1015 Contact: moinuddin@iges.or.jp pu, X., Moinuddin, M., 2017.
-Sustainable Development Goals Interlinkages and work Analysis: A practical tool for SDG Integration and policy coherence.
-IGES search Report, Hayams IGES.
-Available at: s: MidginterIntegressies jp/files/IGES_Research%20Report_SDG%20Interlinka s_Publication.pdf. , X., Moinuddin, M., U, Y., 2021.
-SDG Interlinkages and Data Visualisation Tool (V4.0).
-Hayama: IGES.
-Available at: Wadginterlinkages.iges.igs/sisualisationtool.html.
+Impacts of COVID-19 measures on achieving SDGs in Bangladesh

+- · 20 SDG targets were mapped with COVID-19 measures - 12 targets followed progressive trend in pre-pandomic time [poverty reduction, ending hurger etc.].
+Stimulating the progress in those targets may strengthen the existing synergistic affects in other areas especially in the social dimension (heigh), besis cervices etc.). - 4 largets were in regressive frends (healthcare, renevables etc.).
+The countermeasures can help mitigate their cristing trade offs or development drags especially in the social and economic dimensions. - However, the environmental aspects are largely absent in Bangladesh's COVID measures.
+Accelerating the progress in the mapped targets may intensify some of the existing trade-offs with environmental SDGs and describrate bioledversity and ecosystems.

+- 43 SDG targets were mapped with COVID-19 measures - 16 targets followed progressive trend in pre-pandemic time (for example, renewable energy, resource efficiency etc.).
+Similating the progress in these targets may strengthen the coloring synorgistic effects in other areas especially in the productive section, health, and basic services.
+This will also internally trade-off between some largets such as renewable energy and economic growth) - 9 targets were in regressive trends (healthcare, SMEs etc.).
+The countermeasures can help mitigate it trade-offs or development drags especially in health and productive sectors like agriculture and index - Some of the measures such as tax reduction may negatively impact government revenue and fiscal stability, which can weaken existing synergies in areas related to public investment, macroeconomic stability and assistance to developing countries. years of freedombility Centry, FGFS

+Implications for building long-term resilience and sustainability

+- COVID-19 exposed the vulnerability of individuals, communities, societies, and many global systems such as the global value chains - Growing call for building back better with enhanced resilience and sustainability - Our interlinkage analysis demonstrates the significance of resilience building - .
+For example, the poor and marginalised in both countries are vulnerable to the crisis - In Bangladesh, the poor were directly bit by devived impacts: health damage, disrupted agricultural production and food insecurity, school dropouts, interrupted basic services, or losing jobs, and incomes.
+The country's inadequate social protection system exacer bates the compounding effects of poverty). - In the Republic of Korea, the existing regressive trend in poverty elimination will be worsened due to the hit by COVID-19 and through derived impacts: damaged healthcare system, educati interruption, and contracted economic growth. - COVID-19 crisis suggests that governmental plans and recovery policies should include resilience building to enhance the preparedness for future crises, such as those induced by dimate change.
+The Korean New Deal appears to provide a broader, longer-term framework incorporating resilience building, particularly for building entironmental resilience.